 And indeed, only minutes after we heard the sound of a car coming, the light was on and everything and everyone sprang to life.
 We got our chargers out and tried to get the juice for the next day, which we hoped was going to be as great as the day we’d just had.

-Nothing was more further from truth than that.
+Nothing was further from the truth than that.

 Here you can find a map from the trip.

 We will publish part 2 and 3 of this trip soon on our blog.
-In the meantime you can have a look on our Puszcza Notecka adventure in Poland.
+In the meantime, you can have a look at our Puszcza Notecka adventure in Poland.